Deer camp is a truly special place.

 There's No Season Like Deer Season

-You might be blessed with filling your tag, you might not.
+You might be blessed with filling your tag, and you might not.
 You might have a monster buck hanging outside and a new taxidermy bill on the way, or you might not.
 But you'll definitely have a good time at deer camp, and for that reason alone, we cherish the opening day of deer camp and the festivities that follow just as much as the hunt.

 Now I don't know about you, but all that just got me excited for deer camp!
 Whether you're in Michigan, Texas, Nebraska, South Dakota or Illinois, if you don't have a deer camp you attend every year, I encourage you to make it happen.
 It doesn't have to be anything special, and it's not hard.
 Find an old shed or someone's garage, bring a space heater, some good food and a few buddies.
 The rest will take care of itself.